Zamiell/stardew-valley/Min-Max_Guide.md

   * 3300 total XP - 120 XP - 272 XP = 2908 XP needed
   * 2908 XP / 17 = 172 Kale
   * 172 Kale Seeds * 70g = 12,040g
-* Ship enough fish to buy half of the Kale Seeds necessary (6,020g).
+* If you are level 10 fishing, ship enough fish to buy half of the Kale Seeds necessary (6,020g).
 (We will plant the Kale in two batches.)
   * Two batches is optimal because we don't want to craft more [Sprinklers](https://stardewvalleywiki.com/Crafting#Sprinklers) than necessary.
 This allows for the maximum amount of iron bars to craft Quality Sprinklers on Spring 28.
+* If you are not level 10 fishing, then don't ship any fish right now (because you will miss out on 25% of the gold).
+Tomorrow, you will have to sell the fish directly to Willy.
 * Empty inventory.
 Retrieve Fiberglass Rod.
 * If you have less than 100 bait on the rod, also retrieve a few fish.
 * Give Vincent a birthday present (optional).